[X] CLOSEMAIN MENU

 >> Click here to submit your comments to the National Organic Standard Board by September 30, 11:59 pm EDT.
 [In addition to the issues identified, Beyond Pesticides will issue another action before the comment deadline with comments on all the issues before the board.]

 The NOSB plays an important role in bringing the views of organic producers and consumers to bear on USDA, which is not always in sync with organic principles.
 There are many important issues on the NOSB agenda this Fall.
 We encourage you to use the Beyond Pesticides organic webpage and comment on as many issues as you can.
-For a complete discussion, see Keeping Organic Strong and stay tuned for updates to our Fall 2024 issues page!
+For a complete discussion, see Keeping Organic Strong and our NEWLY UPDATED (as of September 11, 2024) Fall 2024 issues page

 Some priority issues for Beyond Pesticides at this meeting are: